New Honda HR-V 1.5 2023: impressions when driving

-The 2023 Honda HR-V has arrived and now we can ride the Japanese brand’s new compact SUV for the domestic market, which hits the market in four versions with prices starting at R$142,500.
+The 2023 Honda HR-V has arrived and now we were able to ride the Japanese brand’s new compact SUV for the domestic market, which hits the market in four versions with prices starting at R$142,500.

 The New HR-V arrives in two stages, with the first starting with the EX and EXL versions, which have a 1.5-liter aspirated engine and delivering up to 126 horsepower, with the Advance and Touring versions with a 1.5-liter Turbo engine up to 177 horsepower.